Can You Reverse Cataracts Without Surgery? What Really Works

 Another compound, lanosterol, showed potential but isn’t water-soluble enough to be made into eye drops.

-In September 2024, researchers at the National Institutes of Health (NIH) identified a protein called RNF114 that could reverse cataracts.
+In September 2024, researchers at the National Institutes of Health (NIH) identified a protein, RNF114, that could reverse cataracts.
 Studies in hibernating ground squirrels and rats showed that RNF114 helps break down misfolded proteins in the eye lens, potentially clearing cataracts without surgery.
-This discovery may lead to a new, non-invasive treatment for cataracts in the future.
+This discovery may lead to a new, non-invasive treatment for cataracts.

 Is There a Natural Cure for Cataracts?